 Umar Mahmood, MD, PhD

-Umar Mahmood, MD, PhD, is the Radiological Society of North America (RSNA) Board Liaison for International Affairs.
+Umar Mahmood, MD, PhD, is the secretary-treasurer of the Radiological Society of North America (RSNA) Board of Directors and Board liaison for international affairs.

 “Technology is rapidly changing how imaging is performed and interpreted, but a constant through many, many decades and throughout the world has been the steady hand of radiologists to use imaging to help people, both individually to diagnose disease, and collectively to better understand pathophysiology,” Dr. Mahmood said.
 “Throughout my career, the RSNA has always represented the pinnacle of radiology.
 To be a member of the RSNA Board of Directors, and to be given the opportunity as the liaison for international affairs to help bring radiologists together from around the globe to jointly improve our patients’ lives is a profoundly meaningful honor for me.”

 Dr. Mahmood is chief of Nuclear Medicine and Molecular Imaging, director of the Center for Precision Imaging, and associate chair for imaging sciences in the Department of Radiology at Massachusetts General Hospital (MGH) and professor of radiology at Harvard Medical School in Boston.
 An accomplished researcher, he has received more than $25 million in grant funding as principal investigator, primarily from the National Institutes of Health (NIH), for his research into the applications of molecular imaging to guide precision medicine, particularly in developing and applying positron emission tomography (PET) and optical imaging technologies for disease characterization and therapy optimization.